RafaGago/logger-bench/README.md

 malc
 ----

-* Timestamping at the consumer side.
+* Timestamping at the consumer side (can be configured not to).

+* The format string has to _always_ be a literal.

 * Timestamps from boot time.
-Real calendar time has to be parsed from the file names (they contain the calendar and machine boot counter).
+Real calendar time has to be parsed from the file names (they contain the calendar time (from epoch) and the machine boot time at file  creation time).
 If a conversion to calendar time is desired the log lines must be processed by an external script.

-* The format string has _always_ to be a literal.

 * Configurable queue size.
 Shows faults on high message loads when not using the heap variant.